Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Experiments

 However, the success rate comparison shows a more nuanced pattern.
-In the x86\_64 $\rightarrow$ aarch64 migration, almost all models achieve higher build success under the \textit{Full File Generation} strategy.
-In the reverse aarch64 $\rightarrow$ x86\_64 direction, although GPT-5 shows a noticeable improvement under \textit{Patch Generation} (29.52\% $\rightarrow$ 40\%), most other models still perform slightly better with \textit{Full File Generation}.
+In the x86\_64$\rightarrow$aarch64 migration, almost all models achieve higher build success under the \textit{Full File Generation} strategy.
+In the reverse aarch64$\rightarrow$x86\_64 direction, although GPT-5 shows a noticeable improvement under \textit{Patch Generation} (29.52\%$\rightarrow$40\%), most other models still perform slightly better with \textit{Full File Generation}.
 This indicates that while the \textit{Patch Generation} strategy enhances efficiency, the \textit{Full File Generation} strategy generally remains more reliable in ensuring successful cross-ISA builds.

-This discrepancy arises primarily from two factors: (1) The \textit{Patch Generation} strategy requires LLMs to output content that strictly conforms to patch formats (\eg diff structures and regular matching), and any format error will cause parsing failure in the toolchain.
+A plausible explanation for this discrepancy is twofold: (1) The \textit{Patch Generation} strategy requires LLMs to output content that strictly conforms to patch formats (\eg diff structures and regular matching), and any format error may cause parsing failure in the toolchain.
+Although \name{} incorporates an automated patch-validation module that verifies generated patches and corrects simple formatting inconsistencies prior to application, complex formatting deviations may still lead to patch application failures.
 (2) \textit{Full File Generation} allows the LLM to regenerate the entire context, which can re-establish contextual consistency in scenarios with complex multi-file dependencies and is more conducive to successful cross-ISA builds.
-Overall, these results reveal a fundamental trade-off between efficiency and completeness.
-Patch Generation substantially accelerates iterative repair and minimizes computational costs, whereas Full File Generation offers stronger robustness and higher build success rate by reconstructing the full dependency context.
+Overall, these results reveal a fundamental trade-off between efficiency and completeness. \textit{Patch Generation} substantially accelerates iterative repair and minimizes computational costs, whereas \textit{Full File Generation} offers stronger robustness and higher build success rate by reconstructing the full dependency context.